ShravaniRajanelli/Project-on-Titanic-Survival-Prediction/README.md

 * Cabin: Cabin number.
 * Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S =
   Southampton).

-## Problem Statement
-The main goal of this project is to predict whether a passenger survived or not based on the given features.
-This is a binary classification problem, and we will use machine learning models to make predictions.

 ## Analysis Steps

 ### Data Exploration: